ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 - **From TestStand:** In the MainSequence, **double-click** any test step to open its associated code module directly in Visual Studio.
 - **From disk:** Navigate to the `Code Modules` folder within this example's directory and **double-click** the Visual Studio solution file (`.sln`) to open the full project in Visual Studio.
 Alternatively, open Visual Studio manually and use **File -> Open -> Project/Solution** to browse to and open the solution file.
-Once the code is open in Visual Studio, review each of the following files to understand how the STL extension methods are used.
+- Once the code is open in Visual Studio, review each of the key files listed in the [code modules section](#code-modules) above.

 > **TIP:** In Visual Studio, **hover over** any STL extension method name to view its inline documentation.
 This provides details on the method's parameters, expected behavior, and return values.